ledinhphuong/appium-test-with-mocha/README.md

-# auto-test
+# appium-test-with-mocha
-Automation test script using ES6, Babel 6, Mocha and Istanbul
+Automation test script using ES6, Babel 6, Mocha and Istanbul for mobile platforms

 ## Requirements
 ```bash